Policies and procedures

 Maximum time limitations may be appealed if there is an increased credit requirement for completion of a specific program, if the student has changed majors, or is pursuing a double major or adding a minor.

 Any student who is appealing his or her SAP status must meet all financial aid application deadlines and other eligibility requirements.
-Appeals will be evaluated within four weeks of receipt of the SAP Appeal to student financial assistance.
+Appeals will be evaluated within four weeks of receipt of the SAP Appeal to student financial services.
 If the student’s appeal is denied, the student is not eligible for federal or state aid, but may still enroll.
 If during the next semester the student meets SAP requirements, the student’s eligibility will be reinstated.

-The reinstated scholarship could be available for the following academic year.
-The Reinstatement Policy is not available to students who leave S&T to attend another college or university as a student for a fall or spring semester.
+Students who lose a renewable university funded scholarship due to failure to meet the 3.00 cumulative GPA requirement will have the opportunity to raise their cumulative grade point average at S&T to the established renewal level within two academic semesters (fall/spring) and have some of their university-funded scholarship reinstated at that time.
 It will be the recipient’s responsibility to inform student financial assistance that he or she met the renewal cumulative grade point average to have their scholarship reinstated.
-This notification must be received from the student's S&T email account to sfa@mst.edu prior to the end of the first day of the fourth week of the semester.
+This notification must be received from the student's S&T email account to sfs@mst.edu prior to the end of the first day of the fourth week of the semester.

 Once the fourth week of classes in the fall semester has passed, a student cannot receive scholarship funds retroactive for the current or previous semesters based upon meeting the renewal scholarship GPA requirement.
 Furthermore, reinstated scholarship funds cannot be applied to pay previous semester(s) fees and expenses.
 This policy only applies to general operating (GO) university-funded scholarships (see list below of awards that fall into this category).
 Departmental, alumni, donor (non-general operating), state scholarships and all other awards will not be affected by this policy.
 This policy also does not adjust or extend the amount of the scholarship, or the number of semesters the student is eligible to receive the award beyond the initial award.